citrus-it/illumos-omnios/README.md

-How to build unleashed
+How to build Unleashed
 ======================

-Install unleashed
+Install Unleashed
 -----------------

-Building unleashed requires unleashed, so first, download and install the latest snapshot from https://www.unleashed-os.org/snapshots/latest/
+Building Unleashed requires Unleashed, so first, download and install the latest snapshot from https://www.unleashed-os.org/snapshots/latest/

 Get the source